 Deficiencies in the NIS Directive

-The proposal for NIS 2 contains aspects that meet deficiencies with the original NIS Directive.
+NIS 2 contains aspects that meet deficiencies with the original NIS Directive.
 These deficiencies where found:

 - Business in the EU do not have a sufficient level of cyber resilience (cyber resilience is the resistance to a possible cyberattack, but also the ability to keep capacity up during an attack, and how well you return to your original capacity after an attack)